- Home

 Fatigue

 It is common to feel very tired and lack energy during or after treatment.
 Fatigue for people with cancer is different from tiredness as it doesn’t always go away with rest or sleep.
-Most people who have chemotherapy start treatment before they have had time to fully recover from their operation.
+Most people who have chemotherapy will start treatment before they have had time to fully recover from their operation.

 Tips for managing fatigue